BlueKittyMeow/Emil/framework/style-guide.md

    - Medical examination revealing deeper philosophical questions
    - The uncanny quality of biological specimens
    - The boundary between normal and abnormal in medical contexts
+   - The body as a myster to the self as well, something upsetting or to be controlled and shaped.
+Can it be quantified and known?
+Perceptual distortion contributing to the continued deprivation and weight loss beyond normal limits (what we would today call body dysmorphia, but which is not yet a term in the 1890s)

 4. **Victorian Professional Identity**
    - The scientist's commitment to methodology despite personal cost